 The end of the holy month of Ramazan is marked by Şeker Bayrami – the Sweets Holiday as it has always been traditionally known in Turkey.
 In other Muslim countries the holiday is known as Eid al-Adha.

 Latterly there have been moves to change this name, presumably as it is seen to be frivolous and does not reflect the religious reasons for its existence.

 So the Bayram is now officially known as Ramazan Bayram although most people still call it Seker Bayram.

-This year the Bayram starts on Saturday 18th August which is the ‘eve’ of the actual Bayram known as 'arife'.
-The full holiday, begins on Sunday and carries on until Tuesday.
-All banks ,most businesses and shops will close on the Monday and Tuesday.
+This year the Bayram starts on Monday 29th August which is the ‘eve’ of the actual Bayram known as ‘arife’.
+The full holiday, when all banks ,most businesses and shops will close, begins on Tuesday and lasts through to Thursday.